 He believes he is the ‘king,’ and feeling this way, he rules according.
 In his mind he is not accountable to anyone; according to his estimation, he is truly superior to you.

-In the emotional abuse marriage, or an emotionally abusive committed relationship, the emotionally abusive partner feels that he is entitled to determine how things are done.
+In an emotionally abusive marriage or an emotionally abusive committed relationship, the emotionally abusive partner feels that he is entitled to determine how things are done.
 Should anyone challenge him, he dismisses them using a variety of disrespectful means.

 The verbally abusive husband or verbally abusive committed partner uses his words to impose his will and do as he pleases.